AleDV89/Nike-Marketing-Analytics/README.md

 # Nike Marketing Analytics
-This repository is a hub for data analysis projects centered around Nike.
-Delve into market trends, consumer behavior insights, and predictive sales while also comparing with Adidas.
+This project focuses on analyzing market trends, consumer behavior insights, and predictive sales for Nike products.
+It also includes a comparison with Adidas to provide comprehensive insights into the sportswear industry.
+Using Python, the project involves developing a machine learning model and an interactive application to visualize the analysis results.

 ![portada](https://github.com/AleDV89/Nike-Marketing-Analytics/blob/main/%22images/portada.png)